 Healthcare providers have adopted infection control procedures including the wearing of personal protective equipment.
 One of the key pieces of personal protective equipment is a properly fitted mask.
-The Ministry of Health has developed directives for health care professionals to wear an approved respirator/mask when droplet protection (as in the cases of SARS and H1N1) is required.
-In order to protect the health and safety of health care learners, the use of respirators/masks may be required if there is evidence of potential exposure to airborne infectious agents.
+The Ministry of Health has developed directives for health care professionals to wear an approved respirator/ mask when droplet protection (as in the cases of SARS and H1N1) is required.
+In order to protect the health and safety of health care learners, the use of respirators/ masks may be required if there is evidence of potential exposure to airborne infectious agents.

 As part of a student's clinical/fieldwork education criteria, mask fit testing and an education session is mandatory for all students.
 The Rehabilitation Sciences Sector has arranged mask fit testing for all students.
-Fit test data must be updated every 18 months - two years or when facial characteristics change due to weight gain/loss or facial trauma.
+Fit test data must be updated every 18 months - two years or when facial characteristics change due to weight gain/ loss or facial trauma.
 For an adequate mask-to-face seal, learners must be clean shaven at the time of the mask fitting.
 Accommodation requests should be directed to the

-Academic Coordinator of Clinical Education (ACCE) and will be considered on a caseby-case basis.
+Director of Clinical Education (DCE)/ Academic Coordinator of Clinical Education (ACCE) and will be considered on a case-by-case basis.

-In August, all students will receive a memorandum from the SLO regarding the education session and mask fit-testing.
+In summer, all students will receive a memorandum from the SLO regarding the education session and mask fit-testing.
 Students will be provided with principal documents regarding the policies and procedures for completing the education session and mask fit testing.
 In addition, all students will receive notification regarding the date, time and room number of the education session and the mask fit testing at 500 University Avenue.
 No additional fees are required.
-Students are required to bring their mask fit testing card with them to all clinical/fieldwork placements.
+Students are required to bring their mask fit testing card with them to all clinical/ fieldwork placements.

-Timing for Mask Fit testing: September of Year 1 in the MScPT program.
+Timing for Mask Fit testing: Tuesday, September 3, 2019; appointment times were emailed to students in year 1 of the program.

-Recording/Reporting on Mask size and details: Mask fit appointments are arranged by the Rehabilitation Sciences Sector and records are kept in the Rehabilitation Sciences Sector Office in room 160.
+Recording/ Reporting on Mask size and details: Mask fit appointments are arranged by the Rehabilitation Sciences Sector and records are kept in the Rehabilitation Sciences Sector Office in room 160.

 Important Notice: Failure to attend the scheduled date and time of the education session and mask fit-testing will result in the student taking full responsibility for making alternative mask fit-testing arrangements and paying the required mask fit-testing fee at a private clinic (approximately \$45).
+If a student's mask-fit card expires prior to completing the program, it is the student's responsibility to ensure that it is updated.
+Contacgt the SLO for more details.